OmniCloudOrg/OmniCloudOrg.github.io/public/docs/cpi-container-spec.md

 ## ❓ What about Director CPIs?

-OmniForge has container and Director CPIs, Container CPIs are used to manage application instances in a runtime-agnostic, and easy to maintain way.
+OmniCloud has container and Director CPIs, Container CPIs are used to manage application instances in a runtime-agnostic, and easy to maintain way.
 Director CPIs are use by the OmniDirector to manage workers on your IAAS (Like VirtualBox, Bare Metal, AWS, Vsphere, etc).
 For more information on Director CPIs, see the cpi-director-spec docs.

 ## 🏗️ Basic Structure